 Each class meeting will be preceded by a pre-class reading assignment and worksheet.
-To complete each reading assignment you will need to read typically about half a chapter from the textbook and then work an exercise from the back of the chapter for which, in many cases, I will provide a worksheet.
+To complete each reading assignment you will need to read typically about half a chapter from the textbook and then work an exercise from the back of the chapter for which I will provide a worksheet.
 I do not expect you to fully understand everything before coming to class.
 The goal is to prepare for class.
 So I will be grading the worksheets on preparation effort, not on whether your answers are correct or not.
 The grading will simply be credit (1) or no credit (0).
-There are 22 of these pre-class assignments; you can drop 2 of them.
-Completion of 20 will earn 10 percentage points, 19, 9.5 points etc. What counts is convincing us that you have read the text for understanding and are beginning to apply the information in a coherent manner.
-Typically, I will be asking you to review these exercises in-class in groups of about four.
+There are 21 of these pre-class assignments; you can drop 2 of them.
+Completion of 19 will earn 10 percentage points, 18, 9.5 points etc. What counts is convincing us that you have read the text for understanding and are beginning to apply the information in a coherent manner.
+Typically, I will be asking you to review these exercises in-class in small groups.